vnijs/gitgadget/README.md

 [![Build Status](https://travis-ci.org/vnijs/gitgadget.png?branch=master)](https://travis-ci.org/vnijs/gitgadget)

 `gitgadget` is an R-studio addin for version control and assignment management using git.
 The assignment management functions currently support the [GitLab](https://gitlab.com) API.
 PRs for use with GitHub are welcome.
+For alternative that uses GitHub see https://github.com/rundel/ghclass although this does not (currently) have a shiny user interface.

 `gitgadget` is not intended as a tool for all-things-git.
 For that you need something like <a href="http://www.sourcetreeapp.com/" target="_blank">sourcetree</a>. `gitgadget` provide a few additional features not (yet) available in R-studio that can be useful to students and faculty using git for classes.
 For an excellent discussion of this level of functionality see [happy git with R](http://happygitwithr.com/) by Jenny Bryan.

-`gitgadget` requires Rstudio version 1.1 or later.
+`gitgadget` requires Rstudio version 1.2 or later.
 Please use the [issue tracker](https://github.com/vnijs/gitgadget/issues) on GitHub to suggest enhancements or report problems.
 To install the latest version of `gitgadget` use the command below:

 ```r
 install.packages("gitgadget", repos = "https://radiant-rstats.github.io/minicran/")